Khushi-Balia/le-transpiler/README.md

 <img src="/images/n5.png" alt="drawing" width="500"/>

+Using cat, you can view the content you have written in the text editor

 ```
 cat pylox.test
 ```
-Using this cat you can view the content you have written in the text editor

-Write your code in your syntax
+Transpile the code written in pylox, to C code,
 ```
 ./le-transpiler pylox.test
 ```
 <img src="/images/n3.png" alt="drawing" width="500"/>

-A temp.c file will be generate in your tmp folder in the computer,tas mentioned in the file handling in  [code_printer.c](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/code_printer.c)
+A temp.c file will be generated in your tmp folder in the computer,as mentioned in the file handling in  [code_printer.c](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/code_printer.c)

 <img src="/images/n4.png" alt="drawing" width="500"/>